Learning to play guitar is more popular now than ever.

 To play open means to strum a string without holding down any of the frets on the neck of the guitar that will alter the sound produced.

-Playing open will allow you to hear the true notes of each of the strings.
+Playing open will allow you to hear the right notes of each of the strings.

 Start by strumming a few open chords to get used to the sound and feel of your guitar.